tarantool/front-ui-kit/src/components/Modal/readme.md

 There are two ways to use modals: with scroll and without it.

 In first case modal will fit to content.
+It's recommended to use modals this way.

+*Scrolling inside modals is unstable and not recommended to use.*

 But if you put large content in modal it might need scrollbars in some cases.
 To enable scrollbars in body, you should set `fit` prop and `max-height` for Modal and use PopupBody with `scrollable` prop.
 In this mode modal won't fit to content size.